 • Gardenia Nitida–This species gets up to three feet tall and produces white flowers.

 • Gardenia Radicans Floreplena–This is a Japanese dwarf variety that gets to about 18 inches and produces double blooms.
-Discover more about Sheds First at www.shedsfirst.co.uk .
+Find more information about http://www.shedsfirst.co.uk/ from www.shedsfirst.co.uk .

 The best way to protect any plant from pests is to keep it healthy and prevent over-crowding.
 Other common causes of insect problems include allowing too much moisture to sit on the leaves and not maintaining the proper temperature and moisture levels.
 Keeping gardenias in the proper conditions goes a long way toward protecting them from common pests.